Poldark is back on TV in the US on PBS’s “Masterpiece Theater.”

 The Right Stuff

-Flash forward a couple of decades past a sassy pony on a Kentucky family farm to the Farmington Polo Club in Connecticut for my first formal riding lesson.
+Flash forward a couple of decades from a sassy pony on a Kentucky family farm to the Farmington Polo Club in Connecticut for my first formal riding lesson.

 When the group lesson finished, muscle memory swung my leg forward to predictable and loud results from my then-instructor.